Columbia Steens Mountain Full-Zip Fleece 2.0 Overview

 You know that friend who’s always game for any sport or outdoor activity regardless of their skill level?
 The Columbia Steens Mountain Full-Zip Fleece 2.0 is that friend.
 A midweight fleece with simple design and super-plush face fabric, the Steens Mountain will be the jacket you stuff into your daypack last minute and the piece you keep on when cozying up to a pint at your favorite brewery.

-Classic styling, a wallet-friendly price tag, decent warmth, and a handful of pockets make the Columbia Steens Mountain Full-Zip 2.0 our Budget Pick for the Car Camper, Day Hiker, and Urban Hiker.
+Classic styling, a wallet-friendly price tag, decent warmth, and a handful of pockets make the Columbia Steens Mountain Full-Zip 2.0 our Budget Pick for the Car Camper and Urban Hiker.
 If you need more information on fleece jackets, check out our comprehensive guide.
 And be sure to read the full review (with pictures) of the Columbia Steens Mountain fleece jacket below.

 Steens Mountain Full-Zip Fleece 2.0 Specifications

 |Fabric Weight||Midweight||Material thickness is not listed, but it’s a midweight fleece around 200 g/m2.
 Not too thin, not too thick.|